tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 As a packet propagates through the computational domain, physical radiation-matter interactions can trigger changes in the packet properties.
 The probability that a photon/packet will interact with matter is characterized by its optical depth :math:`\tau`; the probability that a packet will have interacted after going through an optical depth :math:`\Delta \tau` is :math:`1-e^{-\Delta \tau}`.
 To model this (see :ref:`Random Sampling <randomsampling>`), the packet is assigned a random value of optical depth :math:`\tau_0 = -\log z` (for another random :math:`z` between 0 and 1), and upon reaching that optical depth, the packet will interact.

 TARDIS considers two different radiation-matter interactions within the simulation: electron scattering and atomic line interactions.
-As packets propogate, they accumulate optical depth due to the possibility of going through either of these interations.
+As packets propagate, they accumulate optical depth due to the possibility of going through either of these interations.
 Since the main focus of TARDIS is to calculate optical spectra, electron-scatterings are treated in the elastic low-energy limit as classical Thomson scatterings.
 In this case, the electron scattering process is frequency-independent.
 Its opacity only depends on the number density of free electrons
 :math:`n_e`